Pheebs32/todomvc-automation/README.md

 ### **Hyperlink test**

-Spidering Tool to generate a report on working hyperlinks to each listed framework Automated Already!
-End-To-End
+Spidering Tool to generate a report on working hyperlinks to each listed framework - **Automated Already!**